langflow-ai/langflow/docs/docs/integrations/notion/list-pages.md

     style={{ width: "100%", margin: "20px 0" }}
 />

-In this example, the `NotionListPages
-` component is used to retrieve specific pages from a Notion database based on the provided filters and sorting options.
+In this example, the `NotionListPages` component is used to retrieve specific pages from a Notion database based on the provided filters and sorting options.
 The retrieved data can then be processed further in the subsequent components of the flow.
 </Admonition>

-## Best Pratices
+## Best Practices

  When using the `NotionListPages
 ` component, consider the following best practices: